metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

+- `auto_update_data_plane` (Boolean) AutoUpdateDataPlane indicates whether the Galera data plane version (agent and init containers) should be automatically updated based on the operator version.
+It defaults to false.
+Updating the operator will trigger updates on all the MariaDB instances that have this flag set to true.
+Thus, it is recommended to progressively set this flag after having updated the operator.
 - `rolling_update` (Attributes) RollingUpdate defines parameters for the RollingUpdate type. (see [below for nested schema](#nestedatt--spec--update_strategy--rolling_update))
 - `type` (String) Type defines the type of updates.
 One of 'ReplicasFirstPrimaryLast', 'RollingUpdate' or 'OnDelete'.
 If not defined, it defaults to 'ReplicasFirstPrimaryLast'.